 USDA Hardiness Zone 7a

 Taxonomic note Q. alnifolia var. argentea Hadjik. & Hand was described in 2005 and applied to a number of small groups of plants in Cyprus.
 Leaves flattish with slightly revolute margins and a silvery-tomentose lower surface.
 Jablonski (2013) suggests that as the leaves of the species are quite variable, it may not be worth maintaining as a variety.
 It is considered a synonym by Govaerts et al. (2020).
 Not known to be in cultivation.

-Native of Cyprus; introduced to Kew in 1885, where it has proved perfectly hardy, but slow-growing.
+The species was introduced to Kew in 1885, where it proved perfectly hardy but slow-growing.
 The peculiar attraction of this oak is the yellow undersurface of its leaves, but out-of-doors in England this colour is only slightly developed, and the undersurface is really greyish.
-But on the young leaves of a plant grown in a cool greenhouse at Kew the yellow was as markedly developed as in Chrysolepis chrysophylla.
+But on the young leaves of a plant grown in a cool greenhouse at Kew the yellow was as markedly developed as in Chrysolepis chrysophylla (Bean 1976).